EarningsCall/earningscall-js/README.md

 ## Examples

-### Get Basic Transcript for a Single Year and Quarter
+### Retrieving a Basic Transcript for a Specific Year and Quarter

-If you want to retrieve a specific transcript of a company for a single year and quarter, you can do so with the `getBasicTranscript` method.
+To obtain a company’s transcript for a particular year and quarter, use the `getBasicTranscript()` method.
+This method returns the complete transcript as a single continuous text string, as well as the date of the conference call.

 ```typescript